The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 For the cake:

-- In a large mixing bowl whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.
-Set aside
+- Whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice in a large mixing bowl.

 For the Icing: